 +49 30 214 594-227

 Born in Innsbruck in 1974, the composer Johannes Maria Staud draws much of his inspiration from literature and the visual arts.
 Reflections on philosophical questions, social processes, and political events also influence his compositions.
-His artfully constructed works posses a rigorous dramaturgy.
+His artfully constructed works possess a rigorous dramaturgy.

 Johannes Maria Staud studied musicology and philosophy in Vienna before continuing his compositional studies with Hanspeter Kyburz in Berlin.
 In 2002, just one year after graduating, he won the Erste Bank Composition Prize; in 2003 he received the International Rostrum of Composers prize, followed by the Ernst von Siemens Composers’ Prize in 2004 and the Schleswig-Holstein Musik Festival’s Paul-Hindemith-Prize in 2009.
 Prestigious commissions followed.
 In 2004/05 Apeiron was commissioned by the Berlin Philharmonic under Sir Simon Rattle.
 In 2006 Segue for violoncello and orchestra was commissioned by Heinrich Schiff and the Vienna Philharmonic under Daniel Barenboim for the Salzburg Festival.